dsorchard/.github/profile/README.md

 </details>

 ## 🌳 The Tree
-> Source: The popular services for Storage, Compute, and Networks.
+> Pick your favorite distributed database/system and shrink it.

 <details>
 <summary>Read More</summary>